Herbie Kane: Club career

 Born in Bristol, Kane began his career with Bristol City before moving to Liverpool at the age of 15.
 In July 2018, he was one of 100 young players nominated alongside Liverpool teammates Trent Alexander-Arnold and Ben Woodburn, for the Golden Boy award.

 He signed on loan for Doncaster Rovers in August 2018.
 He made his English Football League debut on 11 August 2018.
 In December 2018, he signed a new contract with Liverpool, and also extended his Doncaster loan until the end of the season.

 He made his competitive debut for Liverpool on 25 September 2019 in an EFL Cup match against Milton Keynes Dons.

 On 3 January 2020, Kane joined Hull City on loan until the end of the season.
 He scored his first goal for Hull in a 3–3 draw with Birmingham City on 27 June 2020.

 Barnsley

 On 16 October 2020, he moved to Barnsley for a transfer fee of £1.25 million, signing a four-year contract.

 On 30 August 2021, Kane joined Oxford United on loan until the end of the season.

 Kane was released by Barnsley at the end of the 2023–24 season.

 Huddersfield Town

 On 2 July 2024, Kane signed for League One side Huddersfield Town on a three-year deal.

+In January 2026 he signed on loan for Plymouth Argyle.